aniqabd/DataEng-TechTest/README.md

 This command runs the asr-app Docker container and maps port 8001 of the container to port 8001 on your host machine, allowing you to access the ASR application locally.

-## Accessing the Deployed Searchui Application on AWS (Non-functional):
+## Accessing the deployed Searchui Application on AWS (Non-functional):

 You can use the application by visiting the following URL: